SAP-docs/btp-private-link-service/docs/using-sap-private-link-service/azure-cosmos-db-663ed56.md

 ## Known Limitations

--   If a region is removed from the Cosmos DB with an existing private endpoint, the regional endpoint of this region will no longer work.
-However, the existing endpoints \(global and in other regions\) will continue to work.
+-   If a region is removed from the Cosmos DB with an existing private endpoint, the regional endpoint of this region no longer works.
+However, the existing endpoints \(global and in other regions\) continues to work.
--   If an additional region is added to a Cosmos DB, the endpoint for the new region will not automatically become available on the private endpoint.
+-   If an additional region is added to a Cosmos DB, the endpoint for the new region does not automatically become available on the private endpoint.
 To make the endpoint of the additional region available, a new service instance must be created.